shift7-ch/katta-docs/OVERVIEW.md

 ## Vault Creation

-The following diagram illustrates the flow of actions to create a vault creation in the two modes:
+The following diagram illustrates the flow of actions to create a vault in the two modes:

 ![VaultCreation.drawio.png](img/VaultCreation.drawio.png)